mario-workspace/quiz-fullstack/README.md

 ## Submission

 Submit a **5-10 minute video** walking through your application and highlighting key features.
-Upload to Google Drive and share with **adam@concentrate.ai**.
+Upload to Google Drive and share with **jobs@concentrate.ai**.

 Your video should cover:
 - Application walkthrough (UI and features)